Skip to content

 Favorites are your private shortlist.
 Click the heart icon on any entity to add it to your Favorites tab for that entity type.
 Click again to remove it.

-• Favorites are per entity type: you have separate lists for favorite prompts, personas, tones, outputs, and constraints.
+• Favorites are per entity type: you have separate lists for favorite prompts, personas, tones, outputs, constraints, and collections.

 • Favorites are subject to a per-tier limit.
 On the free plan you can have up to 5 favorites per entity type.